surifirstpin/biplus_documentation/docs/User_Reports.md

 **10.** Data values retrieved on running the report are visible in **Data section** as shown in below image.

-> **Note** dimension values are seen with grey background and similarly, measure values are seen with Orange Background in a report.
+> **Note :** dimension values are seen with grey background and similarly, measure values are seen with Orange Background in a report.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MTgzNzY3MV19
+eyJoaXN0b3J5IjpbMjQwNTE3ODM3XX0=
 -->